pavansatya/NutriWeb/README.md

 - additives_n: Number of food additives in the product.
 - ingredients_from_palm_oil_n: Number of ingredients made from palm oil.
 - nutrition_grade_fr: nutrition grade (‘a’ to ‘e’) given by france.

+and you can access the complete information on the different fields [here](https://static.openfoodfacts.org/data/data-fields.txt)